f5devcentral/f5-agility-labs-adc/docs/class14/labs/lab1.rst

 | In this section, you will primarily perform the following tasks:

-- Log in to the Windows client and set the Google Chrome as the default browser
+- Log in to the Windows client and set Google Chrome as the default browser

 |
 1. Navigate to the details button of the Windows-client.
 Select either RDP or Console to access the Windows-client.